meri-imperiumi/handbook/docs/systems/sails.md

 - [ ] Carry the Parasailor bag to foredeck and attach to mast
 - [ ] Roll in the genoa
-- [ ] Install tack lines rollers to the bowsprit
+- [ ] Install tack line rollers to the bowsprit
 - [ ] Install barberhaulers to the Parasailor sheets
 - [ ] Install Parasailor sheets and attach to pulpit
 - [ ] Set course to about 120° apparent wind